forseti-security/forseti-security/_docs/_latest/develop/branch-management.md

 ## Version numbering scheme

-Forseti version number scheme follows the [Semantic Versioning defined by semver.org](https://semver.org/), and are denoted with an `X.Y.Z`.
+Forseti version number scheme follows the [Semantic Versioning defined by semver.org](https://semver.org/), and are denoted as `X.Y.Z`.
 For example:

 ```
 X signifies MAJOR changes, when architecture has changed.